 Cost of Leasing Operations.
-Cost of leasing operations, which constitute direct cost incurred in relation to the leasing of ACPT, is recognized as expense when incurred.
+Cost of leasing operations, which constitute direct cost incurred in relation to the leasing of properties of the Group which includes ACPT, Cazneau's dormitory units and MPI's commercial units, is recognized as expense when incurred.

 Cost of Services.
-Cost of services, which constitute direct costs incurred in relation to project management and development services, is recognized as expense when the related services are rendered.
+Cost of services, which constitute direct cost incurred in relation to APPS' provision of property management services, is recognized as expense when services are rendered.